 Benefits of Castor Oil for Hair

-- The ricinoleic acid in castor oil has high levels of anti-fungal properties and is effective for eliminating dandruff and treating other scalp conditions such as dryness.
+The ricinoleic acid content in castor oil has high levels of anti-inflammatory and antifungal properties, which makes it effective for eliminating dandruff and treating other scalp conditions such as dryness.
 It can also help calm irritated skin.

-- Castor Oil can help combat frizz and smoothen the hair cuticles.
+Castor oil contains triglycerides, which helps maintain moisture, combat frizz and smoothen the hair cuticles.

-There are some views that Jamaican Black Castor Oil, which is processed differently from regular castor oil, works more effectively.
+There are some views that Jamaican Black Castor Oil, which is processed differently from castor oil, works more effectively.
 Read Thicken Your Hair Strands with Jamaican Black Castor Oil and Differences Between Castor Oil and Jamaican Black Castor Oil for more information regarding these two different oils.

 How to Use Castor Oil for Hair

-- The most effective way to use castor oil is to apply directly to your scalp and massage in thoroughly then leave on for about an hour.
+- Apply directly to your scalp and massage in thoroughly then leave on for about an hour.

-- Wash with a mild shampoo like diluted Castile Soap afterwards.
+- Wash with a mild shampoo like diluted shampoo afterward.

-Always purchase castor oil that is cold-pressed and hexane-free.
+Always buy castor oil that is cold-pressed and hexane-free.
 Refined and adulterated castor oil will clog up your pores and lead to breakouts.
-The right kind of castor oil is tasteless, odolourless and colourless.
+The right kind of castor oil is tasteless, odorless and colorless.

-There are several brands of castor oil out there but after much research, we have narrowed it down to the top 5 picks outlined below: –
+There are several brands of castor oil out there but after research and testing, I’ve narrowed it down to the top 5 picks below: –

-If you’re interested in learning more about natural oils and how to use them for specific purposes to achieve optimal length and health, have a look at How to Grow Your Hair Healthy & Long with Natural Oils, a comprehensive guide about natural oils.
-Available in PDF, Kindle & paperback format.
+If you’re interested in learning more about natural oils for hair growth and how to use them for specific purposes to achieve optimal length and health, have a look at How to Grow Your Hair Healthy & Long with Natural Oils, a comprehensive guide about natural oils.
+Available in Kindle & paperback format.
 Subscribers get up to 30% off.
 Check it out HERE.